 The UE is required to be capable of measuring SSB for BFD without measurement gaps.
 The UE is required to perform the SSB measurements with measurement restrictions as described in the following clauses.

-When the SSB for BFD measurement is in the same OFDM symbol as CSI-RS for BFD, CBD or L1-RSRP measurement,
+For FR1, when the SSB for BFD measurement is in the same OFDM symbol as CSI-RS for BFD, CBD or L1-RSRP measurement,